Home Compare BMW.DE vs RACE.MI

 Bayerische Motoren Werke Aktiengesellschaft vs Ferrari N.V.: Which Stock Looks Stronger in 2026?

-Bayerische Motoren Werke Aktiengesellschaft holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Bayerische Motoren Werke Aktiengesellschaft holds the cleaner structural position, with the lead spread across valuation and growth.
 Ferrari still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The clearest separation starts in valuation, but stability adds another real layer to the result.
-Bayerische Motoren Werke Aktiengesellschaft leads by 13 points on the overall comparison score.
+The clearest separation starts in valuation, but growth adds another real layer to the result.
+The overall score gap is 14 points in favour of Bayerische Motoren Werke Aktiengesellschaft.

 INDUSTRY COMPARISON